yohonene/trello-console-py/README.md

 # trello-console-py
-Uses Rich for formatting, Trello-py for API
+Uses Rich for formatting, py-trello for API

 Outputs cards from Trello into a tree format for console